Prehistoric Park (Italy): Wood

 The park wood is a mixture of latileaves deciduous trees.
 The forest structure is divided into three layers: arboreal, shrubby, and grassy.
 The arboreal layer consists of tall trees (over 15 m on average).
 The trees foliage of this layer accord an intermittent coverage, giving the impression of an open forest.
 The shrubby layer is characterized by plants to varying height (from 1 to 7 m).
 The grassy layer is constituted by various ground plants, including climbing plants, such as ivy.

 The swamp

 In the final part of the course, there is a swamp, bordering on the nearby herons lake (lago degli aironi).
 It is characterized by an ample curve, evolved in the time with the detachment from the quoted lake (meander).
-Here it is possible to admire the great variety of vegetation, characterized by: willows and larches; and aquatic vegetation, characterized by: water lilys, nasturtiums, etc.; in the muddy parts are noticed: cattails and marshy reeds.
+Here it is possible to admire the great variety of vegetation, characterized by: willows and larches; and aquatic vegetation, characterized by: water lilies, nasturtiums, etc.; in the muddy parts are noticed: cattails and marshy reeds.
 The rest of the vegetation, present in the center of the swamp, includes submerged plants, cried plants, semicried plants, and reeds.